 I'll sum this up quickly.

 I firmly believe in decorating your house how YOU want to.
-When we looked at this home for the first time, I was madly in love with it, but I told Jeremy that I wanted to paint and the exterior white.
+When we looked at this home for the first time, I was madly in love with it, but I told Jeremy that I wanted to paint the dark stone fireplace and the exterior white.
 And that it was a deal breaker for me.
 He agreed, and since painting both those things, the house felt 100x more my style.

 You do you!
 So many people don't do what they really want because they're afraid of resale opinions.
 But what if you knew that you didn't paint that brick you REALLY wanted to paint, but then the next person after you did??